kwaldenphd/databases/README.md

 ### Entities

 "A definable thing—-such as a person, object, concept or event-—that can have data stored about it.
 Think of entities as nouns.
-Examples: a customer, student, car or product." (["The components and features of an ER diagram,"](https://www.lucidchart.com/pages/er-diagrams#section_3), LucidChart)
+Examples: a customer, student, car or product." ([The components and features of an ER diagram,](https://www.lucidchart.com/pages/er-diagrams#section_3), LucidChart)

 <blockquote>Q13: What entities are in the Player_Birthplaces, Team_Locations, and Transactions tables?
 List the entitites by table and include some explanation of your thought process.
 If you're getting stuck, try describing the data included in each table using a sentence.
 Where are the nouns in each sentence?</blockquote>